 The incident evokes memories of the eighties when Michael Jordan entered the NBAs with his Air Jordan 1 sneakers.
 It was a direct violation of the rules, but Nike willingly paid the exorbitant fines every season, turning it into a marketing opportunity instead.
 It’s no surprise that luxury fashion brands want a piece of this cake too, especially since buying power among the masses has grown exponentially compared to two decades ago.
 Ultimately, the overarching theme for both realms is branding—from Prada dressing the Chinese women’s soccer team for the 2023 Women’s World Cup to the recent announcement of the Fondation Louis Vuitton as one of the stops on the Olympic torch relay.

-Tapping professional athletes became a game changer, helping the brand to reach new markets and audiences when fashion icons or pop stars aren’t as well-versed in the sport—from footballer Son Heung Min who fronted fashion campaigns and became a Burberry ambassador to F1 racer Lewis Hamilton who co-designed a capsule collection for Tommy Hilfiger.
+Tapping professional athletes became a game changer, helping the brand to reach new markets and audiences when fashion icons or pop stars aren’t as well-versed in the sport—from footballer Son Heung Min who fronted fashion campaigns and became a Burberry ambassador to F1 racer Lewis Hamilton who co-designed a capsule collection for Tommy Hilfiger and a newly minted guest designer at Dior.
 At the Menswear Spring/Summer 2024, Lefty revealed that 44 fashion houses have athletes on their guestlists, generating US$8.2 million in earned media value (EMV).
 There is no end in sight to this marriage—in fact, at a time when the scene is saturated with fashion content creators, extending the invitation to the athletes is a quantum

 leap for both sides.